atlairovikin/werbly/SECURITY.md

-# Security Policy
+## Security Policy

+Werbly is developed/supported on MacOS (both Silicon & Intel), and offers only theoretical Linux support.

+---

+> To open an issue, please go to <https://github.com/atlairovikin/werbly/issues>.

-## Supported Versions
+#### Supported Versions

 Similar to Homebrew, Werbly is rolling release.
-That means only the current release is supported.
-However, this is subject to exception at my discretion.
+This means that only the current release is actively supported (subject to exception at my discretion; open an issue for any such requests).
-Werbly is only supported on MacOS (silicon & intel chip).

-## Reporting a Vulnerability
+#### Reporting a Vulnerability

 To report a vulnerability, please open an (ideally private) issue on the matter.

-You can open an issue at <https://github.com/atlairovikin/werbly/issues>.
 You can expect to get an update on the matter at any point within a business week.